 Enforcement inquiries and reviews are conducted by the Commission's Staff Counsel, with the assistance of two paralegals and a compliance officer.
-In 2023, Staff Counsel was assisted by one intern.

 The term "preliminary matters" describes those matters that have not yet reached the complaint stage.
 The Commission's enforcement procedures divide preliminary matters into two categories.
 All new matters are docketed as Preliminary Consideration Matters (A matters) and presented to the Commission for review to determine whether the matter merits staff inquiry or follow-up.
 Cases where the Commission determines that investigation is warranted are designated Preliminary Inquiry Matters (B matters).